-Interdisciplinarity is the main thread that links my projects.
+Multidisciplinarity is the main thread that links my projects.
 I challenge traditional definitions of scholarly fields by bringing materials, theories and methods from other fields to illuminate difficult questions.
-The Cairo Genizah, or Scandinavian sagas are relevant for eleventh century Byzantium.
-Coin minting in 7th century Iran is related to the economy in Western Europe.
-The natural sciences offers new methodologies to learn about past climate and cataclysmic events.
+Insights from natural systems about resilience and sustainability contribute to understanding how social systems respond to stress.
+Sources such as the Cairo Genizah and Scandinavian sagas are relevant for eleventh century Byzantium.
+Coin minting in 7th century Iran is related to contemporary economic developments in Western Europe.
 Tourism joins nationalism and Western historiography to carve the historical memories of countries in Eastern Europe.
-I build upon my approach by organizing scholarly occasions for people of these distinct fields to meet, learn from each other and collaborate.
+In today’s exponentially expanding research frontiers we can hope to keep up with all these developments only through cross-pollination, so I emphasize cross-disciplinary discussion and collaboration for us all to learn from each other.

-The Digital Humanities are the other major thread that ties all my projects, as they offer fascinating new tools to quickly analyze unprecedented amounts of historical data.
-I use network analysis and large-scale databases to trace thousands of individuals in my dissertation and keep track of similar numbers of cataclysms in the premodern eastern Mediterranean.
+Digital work is the other major thread that ties all my projects, as it offers fascinating new tools to quickly analyze unprecedented amounts of historical data.
+I digitally model past earthquakes to learn more about their extent and effects on premodern societies in the Levant.
+My research on eleventh century Byzantium traces thousands of individuals and the connections between them.
 I have planned and developed a custom mapping application for FLAME which brings together hundreds of thousands of ancient coins from as far as India and Ireland.
-Finally, I am experimenting with online research for my Historical Memory project, learning about current developments in places I have visited over the last few years.
+Finally, I am using online research to keep updated with current trends in historical memory, following their trajectories for the recent few years.